xaviermerino/ECE4551-Computer-Architecture/Lab-0/README.md

 #### Preparing the Pi
 Your Raspberry Pi should be ready to boot into **Raspbian**.
 It should have an SD card and be connected to the network through an Ethernet cable.
 Plug the power cord into the Pi and some LEDs will flash.
 Give it some time to boot (around a minute) and it will be ready for you.

-Next we are going to set up a proper **hostname** for the Pi.
+~~Next we are going to set up a proper **hostname** for the Pi.
 The Raspbian operating system comes bundled with **Bonjour** or **zeroconf**.
 This allows us to refer to the Pi by its hostname and not an IP.
-Essentially, the Pi will have a name on the network and you won't need to remember its local IP.
+Essentially, the Pi will have a name on the network and you won't need to remember its local IP.~~

-Since we need to access the Pi and the hostname hasn't been set, the instructor will provide you with your Pi's local IP.
+~~Since we need to access the Pi and the hostname hasn't been set, the instructor will provide you with your Pi's local IP.
+On your computer, open the **Terminal**.
+Type the commands shown below:~~

+Since we need to access the Pi and IT set the hostname for us, I'll provide you with your Pi's local IP.
 On your computer, open the **Terminal**.
 Type the commands shown below:

 ```bash
 ssh pi@<localip>